Tag Archive for: fun

 Here’s what they’re helping us study today:

-- 🧠 Brain and Behavior: Scientists study how fruit fly brains control learning, memory, and sleep.
+• Brain and Behaviour: Scientists study how fruit fly brains control learning, memory, and sleep.

 All of this is possible because we can control and observe mutations easily in fruit flies.
 Their transparent embryos, fast life cycle, and detailed genetic tools make them ideal for deep scientific exploration.